amazon-ion/ion-docs/guides/symbols-guide.md

 -   Allow the user to get the reader’s current symbol table.

--   Allow the user to register to be notified by the reader when the current symbol table changes.
-This notification needs to include all necessary information required to correctly roundtrip any symbols with unknown text that occur within the new symbol table's max\_id range; namely, the list of shared symbol tables imported by the new
+-   Allow the user to register for notifications by the reader when the current symbol table changes.
+These notifications need to include all necessary information required to correctly roundtrip any symbols with unknown text that occur within the new symbol table's max\_id range; namely, the list of shared symbol tables imported by the new